OmNagvekar/Information_Retrieval_RAG/README.md

-├── scheme.py              # ontains Pydantic models for data validation and Defines data schemas for extracted information ├── textsplitter.py        # Processes and embeds text chunks for vector storage ├── ChatHistory.py         # Contains code to manage history ├── LICENSE                # Added LICENSE File
+├── scheme.py              # ontains Pydantic models for data validation and Defines data schemas for extracted information ├── textsplitter.py        # Processes and embeds text chunks for vector storage ├── ChatHistory.py         # Contains code to manage history ├── gemini_scheme.py       # New schema for Gemini API integration ├── gemini_key.txt         # Stores API key for Gemini LLM (Looking for API KEY Not available in Repo as it is API KEY 😊) ├── LICENSE                # Added LICENSE File
 ```